craiggrabowski/predictr/README.md

 predictr
 ========

-The goal of predictr is to ...
+The goal of predictr is to allow for model predictions which minimize memory usage and computing time.
+This package provides a new type of object and adaptors for various common model types.

 Installation
 ------------